Perron's hat trick helps Blues beat Wild 4-0, seize home ice - NewsBreak

 Perron has plenty of time on ice when the moments are the most tense, with 92 career playoff games coming into the series.
 None last year, though, because he had to sit out with the virus while the Blues were swept by Colorado.

-“The worst part is not being a part of the team, just helping out however you could,” Perron said.
-“I was literally going crazy.”

-Perron bounced back in a big way against his friend — and fellow Quebecois — Fleury, who played with him on the Vegas team that reached the Stanley Cup finals in 2018 and also with Pittsburgh in 2015.
+Perron bounced back in a big way against his friend and fellow Quebecois Fleury, who played with him on the Vegas team that reached the Stanley Cup finals in 2018 and with Pittsburgh in 2015.

-“We know each other very well.
-He’s a good shooter.
-He’s always a threat around the net, I know," Fleury said.
-“It seems like every puck on the power play just ended up on his stick."

 NOTES